Flank/flank-dashboard/docs/09_firebase_deployment.md

 ## Configuring Firestore database

 Once you've deployed the metrics application to Firebase Hosting, you should finish configuring your Firestore database.
 The `metrics/firebase` folder contains Firestore security rules, Firestore indexes, and a `seedData` Cloud function needed to create a test data for our application.
-To deploy all of this components, follow the next steps:
+To deploy all of these components, follow the next steps:

 1. Activate the `seedData` function: go to the `metrics/firebase/functions/index.js` file and change the `const inactive = true;` to `const inactive = false;`.
 2. 0pen the terminal and navigate to `metrics/firebase` folder.
 3. Run the `firebase deploy` command to deploy all components.
 4. Once command execution finished, you'll find the `seedData` function URL, used to trigger it, in the console.
 Save this URL somewhere - you will need it a bit later.

-Now you should create test projects in your Firestore database:
+Now you can create test projects in your Firestore database:

 1. Go to the [Firebase Console](https://console.firebase.google.com/) and select the project, created in previous steps.
 2. Go to the database section on the left panel and tap on the `Start collection` button.